urbanowicz/minimal-alpaca-streaming-client/README.md

+# minimal-alpaca-streaming-client

-# A minimal client of alpaca.markets streaming API written in C.
+The simplest possible client of alpaca.markets streaming API written in C.

 ## Compilation: